Ellen DeGeneres: Film career

-Ellen's work in the late 1980s and early 1990s included the film Coneheads.
+DeGeneres's work in the late 1980s and early 1990s included the film Coneheads.
 DeGeneres starred in a series of films for a show named Ellen's Energy Adventure, which was part of the Universe of Energy attraction and pavilion at Walt Disney World's Epcot.
 The film also featured Bill Nye, Alex Trebek, Michael Richards, and Jamie Lee Curtis.
 The show revolved around DeGeneres's falling asleep and finding herself in an energy-themed version of Jeopardy!, playing against an old rival, portrayed by Curtis, and Albert Einstein.
 The next film had DeGeneres co-hosting an educational look at energy with Nye.
 The ride first opened on September 15, 1996, as Ellen's Energy Crisis, but was quickly given the more positive-sounding name Ellen's Energy Adventure.
 The ride closed permanently on August 13, 2017.

 DeGeneres provided the voice of Dory, a friendly fish with short-term memory loss, in the 2003 animated Disney/Pixar film Finding Nemo.
 The film's director, Andrew Stanton, said that he offered the role to DeGeneres because he had seen an episode of her show where she changed the subject five times before one sentence had finished.
 For her performance as Dory, DeGeneres won a Saturn Award for Best Supporting Actress, Favorite Voice from an Animated Movie from the Nickelodeon Kids' Choice Awards, and the Annie Award from the International Animated Film Association, for Outstanding Voice Acting.
 She was also nominated for a Chicago Film Critics Association Award for Best Supporting Actress.
 She also provided the voice of the dog in the prolog of the Eddie Murphy feature film Dr. Dolittle.
 Her win of the Saturn Award marked the second time the Academy of Science Fiction, Fantasy & Horror Films has given an acting award to a voice performance; Robin Williams had previously won the Saturn Award for Best Supporting Actor for his performance as the Genie in Aladdin.
 DeGeneres reprised her role in Finding Dory, the 2016 sequel to Finding Nemo.

+In April 2026, it was announced that DeGeneres would reprise her role once again as Dory in an upcoming short film in the Finding Nemo franchise.